-Radiotherapy uses high energy waves similar to x-rays to kill cancer cells.
-It is the main type of treatment for nasopharyngeal cancers.
+Radiotherapy uses radiation, usually x-rays, to kill cancer cells.
+It is the main type of treatment for nasopharyngeal cancer.

-You might have radiotherapy on its own or with chemotherapy (chemoradiotherapy).
-See how it's used to treat nasopharyngeal cancers.
+You might have radiotherapy on its own or with chemotherapy (chemoradiotherapy) to treat nasopharyngeal cancer.

-For this treatment, a small metal implant that gives off radiation is put in or near to the cancer.
-See when and how you might have internal radiotherapy.
+Find out how a small metal implant that gives off radiation is used for internal radiotherapy.